- Chapters

 Selecting and Using Performance Measures

-This section discusses the importance of using performance data to make decisions.
-It highlights the role of performance measures and identifies how they are used to establish achievable performance targets.
+This subsection discusses the importance of using performance data to make decisions.
+It highlights the role of performance measures and provides suggestions on selecting effective measures to meet agency needs.
+This section also introduces innovative new performance measures that agencies may consider in the future.
 A more detailed discussion of Transportation Performance Management can be found in Chapter 2.

 Performance Management Framework